lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 ```

-When declaring the class, first thing we check that color mode is correct.
+When declaring the class, the first thing we check that color mode is correct.
 LittlevGL can be configured to use different color modes, starting from 1 bit monochrome up to 32 bit RGB with alpha channel.
 For the Pure Python display driver to work correctly, LittlevGL color mode must match ILI9341 color mode,  16-bit RGB565.
 If we didn't do that we would have to translate every pixel to RGB565, and this is a lot of work for a display driver.